rails/jsbundling-rails/docs/switch_from_webpacker.md

 // Extracts CSS into .css file const MiniCssExtractPlugin = require('mini-css-extract-plugin');
-// Removes exported JavaScript files from CSS-only entries
-// in this example, entry.custom will create a corresponding empty custom.js file const FixStyleOnlyEntriesPlugin = require('webpack-fix-style-only-entries');
+// The plugin removes empty js scripts generated when using only the styles like css scss sass less stylus in the webpack entry. const RemoveEmptyScriptsPlugin = require('webpack-remove-empty-scripts');

 module.exports = {
   entry: {